Richard Dyer: Public intellectual life

 Outside academia, Dyer was an active and influential figure in the English Gay Liberation Front and contributed to the journal Gay Left.
-For example, his article 'In Defence of Disco' in Gay Left (1979), was one of the first to take disco seriously as an expression of the new gay consciousness.
-In his article, Dyer defends the genre of disco from critics that do not support it because of its crossover from the margins to mainstream.
-While critics say disco traded in its values for profit, Dyer maintains his support for the genre.
-He argues that just because something is affiliated with capitalism does not mean that it is capitalistic itself.
-He goes on to say that Disco is more than music; it is a culture, dance style, and language, and that it would take more than a crossover into mainstream to negate its significance.
-In addition to contributing to this journal, Dyer has also organized the first gay cinema event at the National Film Theatre in 1977.
+His article "In Defence of Disco" in Gay Left (1979), was one of the first to take disco seriously as an expression of the new gay consciousness.
+In his article, Dyer defends disco from critics that say disco traded its values for profit in its crossover to the mainstream, arguing that something's affiliation with capitalism does not mean that it is itself capitalistic.
+He goes on to say that disco is more than music; it is a culture, dance style, and language, and that it would take more than a crossover into mainstream to negate its significance.

+Dyer also organized the first gay cinema event at the National Film Theatre in 1977.
+The season was entitled "Images of Homosexuality" and featured over 30 films that explored the history of lesbian and gay representation on screen.
+It was the first season of lesbian and gay cinema to be held within an institutional context in Britain.
 The event was accompanied by the publication of Gays and Film, a collection of essays he edited.

-Dyer has also appeared in several television documentaries.
-In 1991, he appeared in Alma Cogan: The Girl with the Giggle in Her Voice.
-In 1995 he contributed to the documentary film The Celluloid Closet, which explores the history of depictions of lesbians and gay men in American films and was first screened in the UK on Channel 4 on 5 September 1996.
-Five years later when the documentary was released on DVD, unused material was edited together to form a one-hour show entitled Rescued From the Closet.
+In 1991, Dyer appeared in Alma Cogan: The Girl with the Giggle in Her Voice.
+In 1995 he contributed to the documentary film The Celluloid Closet, which explores the history of depictions of lesbians and gay men in American films.